6 month passport rule explained for UK travellers

 Many non-EU destinations Often around 6 months’ validity is expected, but rules vary by country.

-Turkey / other destinations Rules vary.
+Other destinations Rules vary.
 Always check official travel advice for the country you are visiting.

 Common mistakes UK travellers make